Code-Institute-Submissions/Jthomp1993-ms4-premier-league-store/README.md

 * As a user I want to see efficient form validation when entering my payment details so that I can be sure that my information is safe.

 * As a shopper I would like to see an overview of my order details so that I can ensure that it has been processed properly.

-* As a shopper I would like to receive a confirmation email for my order so that I can keep it as proof of purchase.

 ### Admin